 • Easy quick bread — Like all quick breads, this recipe has no rising time.
 Everything is mixed and baked off immediately.

-• Freezes well — Save the icing for later and freeze a loaf to have something ready to share with friends and family at one of the many holiday events of the season.
+• Freezes well — Save the icing for later (we recommend this for our lemon poppy seed bread too) and freeze a loaf to have something ready to share with friends and family at one of the many holiday events of the season.

 • Easy and festive — Orange cranberry bread is one of the easiest ways to add a touch of festive flair to the season.
 Whether baking it for Thanksgiving or Christmas morning or simply looking to enjoy it with a cup of tea on a cold winter day, this recipe rises to the occasion.